Betanin: Uses

 The most common uses of betanins are in coloring ice cream and powdered soft drink beverages; other uses are in some sugar confectionery, e.g. fondants, sugar strands, sugar coatings, and fruit or cream fillings.
 In hot processed candies, it can be used if added at the final part of the processing.
 Betanin is also used in soups as well as tomato and bacon products.
 Betanin has "not been implicated as causing clinical food allergy when used as a coloring agent".

-Betanin can be also used for coloring meat and sausages.

 Betanin has also shown to have antimicrobial activity and can be used as a natural antimicrobial agent in food preservation.

 Degradation and stability

-Betanin degrades when subjected to light, heat, and oxygen; therefore, it is used in frozen products, products with short shelf life, or products sold in dry state.
+Betanin degrades when subjected to light, heat, and oxygen; therefore, it is used in frozen products, products with a short shelf life, or products sold in dry state.
 Betanin can survive pasteurization when in products with high sugar content.
 Its sensitivity to oxygen is highest in products with a high water content and/or containing metal cations (e.g. iron and copper); antioxidants like ascorbic acid and sequestrants can slow this process down, together with suitable packaging.
 In dry form betanin is stable in the presence of oxygen.

+Safety

+Use of betanin and other betacyanins as food coloring has a long history in Europe.

+A scientific panel for the European Food Safety Authority found that acute or chronic toxicity and carcinogenicity studies were too limited to make conclusive safety evaluations, and that the amounts added to foods were similar to those with naturally occurring betanin.
+The panel also concluded that there was insufficient information to assign an acceptable daily intake level for beetroot red.